 My first time with IaC - Let's build a LAMP environment with Ansible Edition

-Thank you.
-This is Daimyojin Chikuwa, who joined as a new graduate last year.
+Hello.
+I'm Daimyojin Chikuwa, and I joined the company as a new graduate last year

-So I set up a LAMP environment using Ansible, so I'll briefly introduce it in this article.
+So, I set up a LAMP environment using Ansible, and in this article I will give a brief introduction to it

-I don't have any deep knowledge yet, so I would like to write about it in a rough way that makes Ansible work.
+I don't have deep knowledge yet, so I would like to write a rough outline of how Ansible will work if you do this

 premise